T

 Insider tips

-• Explore beyond the main tourist areas to discover hidden gems and local life.
+• Explore beyond the main tourist paths to discover hidden courtyards and local cafes.

 Packing highlights